msfchen/msfchen.github.io/_posts/2020-09-20-model-compression-by-learning-from-heated-targets.md

 <a name="ref4">[4]</a> Hinton G , Vinyals O , Dean J. (2015) Distilling the Knowledge in a Neural Network. arXiv preprint arXiv:1503.02531

 <a name="ref5">[5]</a> Szegedy C., Vanhoucke V., Ioffe S., Shlens J., Wojna, Z. (2016) Rethinking the inception architecture for computer vision.
-In Proceedings of the IEEE conference on computer vision and pattern recognition, 2818–2826
+In: Proceedings of the IEEE conference on computer vision and pattern recognition, 2818–2826

 <a name="ref6">[6]</a> Yuan, L., Tay, F. E., Li, G., Wang, T., Feng, J. (2019) Revisit knowledge distillation: a teacher-free framework. arXiv preprint arXiv:1909.11723

 <a name="ref7">[7]</a> M&#252;ller, R., Kornblith, S., Hinton, G. (2019) When does label smoothing help? arXiv preprint arXiv:1906.02629

 <a name="ref8">[8]</a> Tang, J., Shivanna, R., Zhao, Z., Lin, D., Singh, A., Chi, E. H., Jain, S. (2020) Understanding and Improving Knowledge Distillation. arXiv preprint arXiv:2002.03532

+<a name="ref9">[9]</a> Yu, S., Kulkarni, N., Lee, H., Kim, J. (2018) On-Device Neural Language Model based Word Prediction.
+In: Proceedings of the 27th International Conference on Computational Linguistics: System Demonstrations, 128-131

+<a name="ref10">[10]</a> Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A N., Kaiser, L., Polosukhin, I. (2017) Attention is all you need.
+In: Advances in Neural Information Processing Systems, 6000–6010

+<a name="ref11">[11]</a> Devlin, J., Chang, M., Lee, K., Toutanova, K. (2019) BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. arXiv preprint arXiv:1810.04805v2

+<a name="ref12">[12]</a> Clark, K., Khandelwal, U., Levy, O., Manning, C. (2019) What does BERT look at?
+An analysis of BERT’s attention. arXiv preprint arXiv:1906.04341

+<a name="ref13">[13]</a> Jiao, X., Yin, Y., Shang, L., Jiang, X., Chen, X., Li, L., Wang, F., Liu, Q. (2019) TinyBERT: Distilling BERT for Natural Language Understanding. arXiv preprint arXiv:1909.10351v4